Displays

 Want to see a million pounds?
 See Scotland's oldest banknote?
 Explore the changing face of Edinburgh?
 Build a model home?
 Crack open a safe?
+These are just some of the things you can see and do at the Museum on the Mound.

 A Tale of Two Banks